openhoat/ifs/README.md

 - upload a file
 - download a file
 - remove a file
-- purge all the stored files
+- list / purge all the stored files when logged as admin

 ## Installation